sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_7_dynamic_role_switching_snowflake/embedding_7_dynamic_role_switching_snowflake.md

 ## Snowflake RLS Policy Configuration
 Duration: 10

-We are not ready to define our Snowflake Row Access Policy.
+We are now ready to define our Snowflake Row Access Policy.
 Same process as before with these new commands:

 ```plaintext
 // ----------------------------------------------------------------------------------------------------------